NCAR/HWT/hwt/README.rst

 * cron_jobs:  Contains the crontab files that were used to generate statistics
 * examples:  Contains .conf files used to run statistics in METplus
 * met_config: Contains configuration files for the different MET tools used
-* viewer_config:  Contains the files used to start the container and run scorecards, container_config, db_load, scorecards
+* viewer_config:  Contains the files used to start the container and run scorecards including the directories container_config, db_load, and scorecards

 **System Description**
 ======================